Vanillin: The World's Most Popular Aroma Chemical - Complete Guide

 Vanillin blends naturally with other aroma chemicals to create richer and more expressive compositions.
 Perfumers and flavour developers often pair it with ethyl vanillin, coumarin, linalool, benzaldehyde, musks and amber notes to enhance sweetness, warmth and depth.

-Vanillin gives a soft, creamy and natural vanilla character, suitable for gentle flavours and fine fragrances.
+Vanillin gives a soft, creamy and natural vanilla character, suitable for gentle flavours and fragrances.
 Ethyl vanillin is much stronger and sweeter, offering a sharper impact at lower dosages.
 Because of this intensity, it is commonly used in bold flavour systems and oriental-style perfumes where a powerful vanilla note is needed.

 Purity plays a major role in performance, odour impact and batch consistency.
 High-quality vanillin maintains a uniform crystalline appearance, steady melting point and clean sweetness without burnt notes.